Ryan Johansen Game Preview: Avalanche vs. Kraken

 Johansen Stats vs. the Kraken

-- The Kraken have given up 44 goals in total (3.4 per game), which ranks 25th in the NHL in goals allowed.
+- The Kraken have given up 51 goals in total (3.4 per game), which ranks 25th in the league in goals allowed.

 |2023-2024 Season